Google BigQuery Integration

 }),

-• addEvent: This logs the event just after the optional call to the onAddEvent function defined in config.
+• addEvent: This logs the event just after the optional call to the onAddEvent function defined in config, or before being filtered by the optional addEventFilter function.

 • sendEvents: Sends the events to BigQuery.
 If there are errors inserting the rows, they will be logged.